IRTIDEATH/Al-Sakha/README.md

 This documentation provides information about my personal web portfolio, which showcases my skills, experience, and services as a web developer.

-## Live Demo

-The portfolio is live at: https://irtideath.vercel.app/

 ## Design Philosophy

 The *Irtideath* website embraces a philosophy of **warm minimalism**, inspired by the quiet comfort of a cat taking a nap.
 Its calm color palette—soft grays with coffee-toned accents—creates a soothing, welcoming atmosphere.